jessicakimho/ProductBee/AUTH0_SECRET_FIX.md

   - AUTH0_SECRET is too short (20 chars).
 It should be at least 32 characters.
 ```

-**This is likely causing your authentication hanging issue!**
+**This is causing your authentication issues!**

+You're seeing:
+- `400 Bad Request` error on `/api/auth/callback`
+- Authentication hanging on `/auth-callback`
+- Session not being established

-When `AUTH0_SECRET` is too short, Auth0 cannot properly encrypt/decrypt session cookies.
-This means:
+When `AUTH0_SECRET` is too short, Auth0 cannot properly encrypt/decrypt:
+- **State parameter** - Used to prevent CSRF attacks, encrypted in the login URL
+- **Session cookies** - Used to store the authenticated session

+This causes:
+- **400 Bad Request** - Auth0 can't decrypt the state parameter, rejects the callback
 - Session cookies may not be set correctly
 - Session cookies may not be readable
 - The `useUser()` hook can't detect the session